andthearchitect/aws-lambda-java-runtime/README.md

 ##### Attach the Java 11 Runtime Layer
 You'll notice we used ```--runtime provided``` in the command above to tell AWS that we're using a custom runtime.
 But since we're not packaging our ```bootstrap``` file with our deployment package we'll need to attach the Layer we created earlier which contains our custom runtime to this Lambda Function

-For this step you'll need the arn of your Java 11 Custom Runtime Layer and its version nunmber.
+For this step you'll need the arn of your Java 11 Custom Runtime Layer and its version number.
 You should have seen that in the output of the command we used to create it earlier or you can run the following command to list your available layers.
 You will be able to find the ARN in the response under the field ```LayerVersionArn```

 ```
 $ aws lambda list-layers